danielafcarey/autocomplete/README.md

 * Use `suggest()` to return an array of words that include the string you pass in as an argument.
 * Use `delete()` to remove words from your trie.
 * Use `count()` to return the number of words in your trie.
+* Use `select()` to upvote a returned word so it appears at the beginning of your suggestions array.

 ## Motivation
 Because who wants to type out a full word when computers can do the work for us? `¯\_(ツ)_/¯`